Nv7-GitHub/bpp/README.md

 ```
 bpp build -o kin examples/kin.bpp
 ```
-You can also use --preserve or -p to keep the translated C++!
+This will produce LLVM IR.
+To convert it into an executable, use an LLVM compiler, like
 ```
-bpp build -p <filename>
+bpp build <filename> -cc clang
 ```